perbronn/pdsnd_github/README.md

 ## Description
 This project was established to gain insight in bike sharing in three  US cities.
-Based on raw data (csv) from each city and user input, various statistics are calculated and presented to the delight of the savvy CLI-user
+Based on raw data (csv) from each city and user input, various statistics are calculated and presented to the delight of the savvy CLI-user.

 ## Installation